Analysis

 In concrete terms, the treaty introduced four main changes:

 That final point is especially important.
 The treaty was not discussed only as a technical customs arrangement.
-It also carried sectoral, political and diplomatic implications.
+British parliamentary debates show that it was treated as a measure carrying sectoral, political and diplomatic implications.

 The treaty had important economic effects on several levels.